rollerworks/search/Resources/doc/Doctrine/orm/where_builder.rst

 .. caution::

     Searching with joined entities might cause duplicate results.
-    Use DISTINCT on the unique id of the 'parent' table to remove duplicates.
+    Use DISTINCT on the unique ID of the 'parent' table to remove duplicates.

-    Duplicate results happen because we ask the database to return all matching records, one parent record can have multiple matching children.
+    Duplicate results happen because we ask the database to return all matching records and one parent record can have multiple matching children.

 .. code-block:: php